Milnor fibre boundary of a non-isolated surface singularity: The divisors , and in terms of

-In particular, the above formulae provide the ranks of $H_1(F_\Phi)$ and $H_1(F'_j)$ as well. \end{theorem} \begin{proof} As in any `A'Campo type' formula (cf. \cite{AC}), it is more convenient to work with a zeta--function of an action instead of its characteristic polynomial.
+\end{theorem} \begin{proof} As in any `A'Campo type' formula (cf. \cite{AC} or (\ref{eq:ACampo}) above), it is more \ix{A'Campo's formula} convenient to work with a zeta--function of an action instead of its characteristic polynomial.
 In the present case also, we will determine first the element